tobua/zero-configuration/README.md

 bun create now zero-configuration . plugin-react # Plugin with JSX bun create now zero-configuration . desktop # Electron desktop application. bun create now zero-configuration . mobile # React Native mobile application for Android and iOS.

+# Instead of the "." (current folder) you can also specify any other directory:
+bun create now zero-configuration ./my-react-rsbuild-app web
 ```

 ## Integration and Usage